ashenafee/Restify/README.md

 --**Marking scheme for P3:**--
 - [ ] General
--1 mark per improper or lack of error handling, e.g., invalid email address, password mismatch, etc.
+    - 1 mark per improper or lack of error handling, e.g., invalid email address, password mismatch, etc.
     This includes incorrect permission.
     See P2 rubrics for more detail.
--1 mark for poor UI/UX.
+    - 1 mark for poor UI/UX.
     See P1 rubrics for more detail.
     You will not be marked for concurrency bugs, e.g., what happens if a new property is added when a user is flipping through search results.
+    - Ash made navbar

 - [ ] Reservation (40 marks)
     - [ ] Responsive design (3 marks)